AlexFalappa/hmagen/README.md

 * A classification can be generated too
 * Footprint can be restricted by a geographical bounding box (min/max lat/ton)
 * Option to strip leading spaces from lines in generated files (more compact)
+* Option to wrap generated GetRecordsResponse in SOAPV1.1 or SOAPV1.2 envelopes
 * Import/Export of generation settings
 * Generation in worker thread with progress notification
 * Check correctness of values before generation (e.g. intervals with end greater than beginning, allowed vals not empty, etc.)